About Us

 Macarena Arias

-Macarena is a Peruvian plant medicine practitioner, artist, SE Therapist, Expressive Arts Facilitator and bridge keeper of the Shipibo-Konibo language.
-In 2016, she arrived to Ucayali to work with Shipibo communities through the NGO Alianza Arkana.
+Macarena is a Peruvian plant medicine student, artist, SE Therapist, Expressive Arts Facilitator and bridge keeper of the Shipibo-Konibo language.
+After graduating Harvard College with a degree in Evolutionary Biology, she arrived to Ucayali in 2016 to work with Shipibo communities through the NGO Alianza Arkana.
 Around the same time, she began learning the Shipibo language with Professor Pakan Meni and started her plant medicine studies with Onanya Manuela Mahua (Jakon Rate).
 In 2020, during a long-term samá, Macarena received inspiration to share her language abilities, create a musical project, and continue to develop in plant medicine.
 After concluding her samá, Macarena began partnering with Shipibo-Konibo teachers Pakan Meni and Xawan Rabi, and linguist Brian Best to share the language with the samataibo community.
 Together they created the Jakon Joi Language Education Initiative to teach the first group modules for beginners.
 In 2021, she met her partner, Wexa Metsa.
-In 2022 she joined him at Kushi Ayahuasca Retreat Center, later they launched Koshi Joi, an advanced Icaro Immersion module for plant medicine students.
+In 2022 she joined him at Kushi Master Plant Retreat Center, later they launched Koshi Joi, an advanced Icaro Immersion module for plant medicine students.
 Today she continues to share Shipibo-Konibo language, medicine and is working on her own art projects.

 Wexa Metsa

 Wexa Metsa is a Shipibo curandero born in the community of Roaboya, Loreto.
-He began his apprenticeship with his grandfather at 13 years old and later trained with his great aunt, Maestra Olivia Arevalo.
-At the age of 18, he began singing in his native language and using his knowledge of medicinal plants following the ancient Shipibo tradition.
-Today he leads Kushi Ayahuasca Retreat Center together with Macarena Arias and shares his language and the wisdom of his ancestors with the world.
+His first cup of medicine was with his grandfather Leonardo Inuma at 13 years old and later began dieting with his great aunt, Maestra Olivia Arevalo at the age of 18.
+After Olivia’s passing, he studied with many other teachers including his father Miguel Lopez, uncle Enrique Lopez, aunt Delicia Arevalo, and even mestizo teachers.
+Today he leads the Kushi Retreat Center and co-leads the Koshi Nete Online School together with Macarena Arias.

 Collaborators